 Conclusion

-So if you or one of your kids is heading off alone and are under the age of 21, there’s only one golden rule to follow: check directly with the hotel you want to stay at for their specific policies.
+So if you or one of your kids is heading off alone and is under the age of 21, there’s only one golden rule to follow: check directly with the hotel you want to stay at for their specific policies.

 Now you know whether you’re old enough to check into a hotel, KAYAK can help you find the perfect stay for you.
-That could be anything from an all-inclusive hotel to a hostel, a motel or my personal choice, a boutique hotel
+That could be anything from an all-inclusive hotel to a hostel, a motel or my personal choice, a boutique hotel.

 FAQs

 Typically in the UK, hotels require that their guests be at least 18 to book and check in.
 Internationally that age can go up to 21 depending on the country, state and municipality.
-Individual hotels may have age requirements that differ slightly, so it’s best to check with your own hotel before you commit.

 Yes, almost all hotels will ask for an official ID like a passport when you check in (and if they don’t it’s usually down to an oversight by the check-in staff).
 This is usually to confirm you are who you say you are, to make sure your booking details match your payment details, and in the US in particular because it could be considered discriminatory to ask your age.
 If you don’t provide a valid ID, they may cancel your reservation and not refund your deposit.